vitran96/evershop-docs/docs/development/knowledge-base/architecture-overview.md

 # Architecture Overview

-Evershop was developed with Node and MySQL.
+Evershop was developed with Node and PostgreSQL.
 The project is divided into 2 parts: the backend and the frontend.

 It is a monolithic application, which means that the backend and the frontend are in the same project.